 Our mission is to shine a spotlight on critical ideas that can help move our city, region and world forward, and to build a community of curious souls (that means you!) to learn and grow together.
 We’re an entirely volunteer-run non-profit, and your ticket purchase goes directly to funding our production expenses.

 2 incredible live experiences

 An unforgettable opportunity to learn, grow, and connect

 Our events have been curated to connect to each other, providing a map for our collective future

 Support 1-10 individuals from community groups to attend Uncharted

-Please keep in mind that the four events build and connect off one another.
+Please keep in mind that the events build and connect off one another.
 We highly encourage a season pass!
 You will be prompted to select the date for your single event pass after purchase.

 PART 1 | Understanding where we are

 Hamza is the star of the most watched Canadian series this year, “Transplant”, where he plays a Syrian doctor trying to make a new life for his family in Canada.